hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/private-data-objects.md

                 <span class="chip">enhancement</span>
             </td>
             <td>
-                Add wawaka native function to parse the sgx quote and report

-Add a function, sgx_parse_report, to convert the binary sgx report into a JSON structure that can be interpreted by the contract.
-Add a new common function package for processing the sgx attestation.
-Update the tests for the new values.

-Also fix a bug in the error handling of pdo-shell.
+                Two new classes of functions for the Wawaka common library:
+ - Secrets -- simplify (and standardize) generating messages that can be shared between contracts; a message is encrypted with the contracts encryption key.
+- Attestation -- wrappers for the sgx report verification and processing functions

+Add library of common wawaka contract methods.

+There are several methods that are common to many contracts.
+This update provides a base implementation for those methods in order to simplify contract development.

+Add common contracts methods for attestations.
+Provides a wrapper for managing attested contract endpoints.
+Contract object provides an attestation package that is verified registering the encryption & verification keys for the contract.
+Useful for building contracts that share secrets.

+Update attestation test to use the new helpers.
+Replace the code in the attestation test with calls packaged in the attestation common contract code.
+Complete the implementation of the send/recv secret.
+Complete testing of the new methods.

             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2021-12-08 00:09:05 +0000 UTC
+        Created At 2022-01-11 19:02:00 +0000 UTC
     </div>
 </div>